emilio2hd/myinterviews/README.md

 ```

 # Email Configuration
-My Interviews has support to send email only by smtp.
+My Interviews has support to send emails by smtp only.
 :warning: Note: As of July 15, 2014, Google increased [its security measures](https://support.google.com/accounts/answer/6010255)
 and now blocks attempts from apps it deems less secure.